The Collateral Source Rule and Personal Injury Lawsuits in Florida

 Whether or not you have health insurance should not play a role in your decision to file a personal injury lawsuit.
 The only time insurance affects a car accident injury lawsuit is when it comes to the settlement offer that you get from the car insurance company.
 If the settlement offer is not enough to cover your past and future medical bills and past and future lost income, which it usually is not if your injuries are serious, then you should not sign the offer.
 If you sign, you lose the right to sue.
 If you are unsure whether the settlement amount being offered is enough, ask a personal injury lawyer.

 If the defendant caused your injuries, then it is the defendant’s responsibility to compensate you for them, even if you have health insurance.
-Contact Palm Beach County personal injury lawyer Scott Smith for a consultation.
+Contact Palm Beach County personal injury lawyers at Smith & Ball Injury Law for a consultation.